GoogleCloudPlatform/professional-services-data-validator/README.md

 Note that you are writing the query to execute, which does not have to match between source and target as long as the results can be expected to align.

+### Grouped Columns

+Grouped Columns contain the fields you want your aggregations to be broken out by, e.g. `SELECT last_updated::DATE, COUNT(*) FROM my.table` will produce a resultset that breaks down the count of rows per calendar date.

 ### Calculated Fields

 Sometimes direct comparisons are not feasible between databases due to